Importance of play therapy

 We can take the cat out of the jungle, but we can't take the jungle out of the cat.
 There is a little tiger in every house cat, a solitary predator that needs to exercise his or her hunting skills on a regular basis.
 We may have confined this little tiger within four walls, provided it with the finest of feline foods, but we can't ignore basic needs to do what they are so perfectly designed to do, hunt.
 Fortunately, it is not necessary for the prey to be alive, but it must move.

 Playfully aggressive cats and kittens often frighten guardians because they look quite dangerous.
 They silently ambush feet and ankles as they pass by, surprising, upsetting and sometimes even hurting the victim.
-In some cases the guardians have inadvertently trained their cat to be a feline terrorist by playing with them as a kitten using their hands or feet.
+In some cases, the guardians have inadvertently rewarded their cats by playing with them as a kitten using their hands or feet.
 When the companion animal is bigger and stronger, those playful pounces and bites puncture the skin.
 The solution is to direct the cat's playful, predatory energies toward toys instead of body parts.

 The easiest solution may be to get another cat or kitten of the same sex* and approximately the same age and activity level as a playmate for your companion.
 Although you will now have two mouths to feed, the wear and tear on you and your home will be greatly reduced or eliminated.
 If getting another cat is not possible, then it will be your responsibility to provide your feisty feline with scheduled sessions of controlled aerobic exercise.

 Schedule two or three (more, if necessary) interactive play sessions a day for times when your cat is most rambunctious.
 (Cats love routine, so try not to deviate from these times.)
 Depending on how athletic your cat is, the sessions may last 10-20 minutes each.
 A fishing pole-type toy enables the guardian to be stationary while controlling the cat's activity level with a wave of the arm.
-(Some of the best commercially sold toys for this purpose are the Kitty Tease, Da Bird and the Cat Charmer.)
+(Some of the best commercially sold toys for this purpose are the I.C.A.T.S.™ Feline Flyer Wand, Jackson Galaxy™ Wand Cat Toy, and the Cat Charmer.)
 The play sessions should not stop until the cat is exhausted, lying on his side and batting at the toy because he is too tired to chase after it.

 During the session, make the toy move as would prey; a little mouse or bird.
 Don't dangle it in the cat's face.
 It should hide behind objects in the house and occasionally jump into the air.
 Build up your cat's confidence and enthusiasm by allowing plenty of "captures."
 Fishing pole toys should be carefully stored out of the cat's reach after the play session as your cat may continue to hunt for it long after you have left the room.